jun-Sogang/Acm_practice/README.md

 # Acm_practice

-Go to here : https://www.acmicpc.net/   // and search the number therefore you can find the questions
+Go to here : https://www.acmicpc.net/   // and search the number and then you can find the questions

 Git commad :
 git add [filename]